Corporate Governance

 Skills Matrix of Directors

-A skills matrix is developed following deliberations by the Nominating Committee as to the knowledge and experience expected of directors in exercising sufficient supervisory functions as a Board of Directors of a global financial group.
+A skills matrix is developed following deliberations by the Nomination Committee as to the knowledge and experience expected of directors in exercising sufficient supervisory functions as a Board of Directors of a global financial group.
 In 2022, IT/DX and Sustainability, which are becoming increasingly important in SMBC Group’s business strategy, were added.

 Skills Matrix of DirectorsDisplay enlarged image

-As of June 2023
+As of June 2024

 Support Systems for Outside Directors